School Counselors

 (√) What do you mean by the “biomechanics behind psychology?”

-omechanics of psychology is the awareness of the Sensory Body (SB), or as scientists may call the awareness of “proprioception”, “body ownership”, and “neural elasticity”.
-Since the Industrial Revolution, there has been a “great divide” between brain and body that still shapes our education and healthcare systems.
-Although scientists around the world recognize that there is a foundational, integrative unity between motion and cognitive development, the community is unaware of it.
-It is up to our school administrators to introduce these concepts.
+Biomechanics behind psychology is the awareness of what scientists may call “proprioception”, “body ownership”, or “neural elasticity”.
+Since the Industrial Revolution, there has been a “great divide” between brain and body that still shapes our education and healthcare systems today.
+Although scientists around the world recognize that there is a foundational, integrative unity between motion and cognitive development, the community is still unaware of it.
+It is up to our educational systems, specifically administrators, to introduce these concepts.